SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 #### Step 3: Add the input block {#step-3-add-the-input-block}

 You design your model in the model editor.
 The model editor is shown after you have entered the model name.
 The palette which is shown on the left contains all blocks that can be added to a model.
 You add a block by dragging it from the palette onto the canvas.
-The blocks for the input devices that have been registered in {{< product-c8y-iot >}} are shown under **Input**.

 1. In the palette, expand **Input**.